ParkinsonLab/HiTaxon/README.md

 ### Remove Redundant Sequences

-To process sequences which were downloaded from RefSeq, use the following command
+To process sequences which were downloaded from RefSeq via a 2-step clustering approach, use the following command

 ```bash
 ./HiTaxon.sh --process